chtsai88/wh9-kush/_posts/2018-10-27-kush-empire-recipe.md

 ### Ingredients

-- 4 tablespoons conquest
+- 4 tablespoons conquest (Yeast for expansion)
-- 1 cup Nile river
+- 1 cup Nile river (Unbleached flour for neutrients)
-- 4 cups iron ore
+- 4 cups iron ore (Forsting for wealth)
-- 2 gallons trade
+- 2 gallons trade (Eggs for binding the empire)
-- 2 cups religion
+- 2 cups religion ( Sprinkles for flavor/decoration)
-- 1 cup military
+- 1 cup military (Baking powder for expansion)
-- 9 teaspoons political unrest
+- 9 teaspoons political unrest (Not part of this cake, a weakness in another cake)
-- 5 cups economy
+- 5 cups economy (Butter to bind the empire and make things have nice consistency)
-- 1 cup relocation
+- 1 cup relocation (Bowl for creating the cake in)

 ### Instructions